alchemyplatform/aa-sdk/site/packages/aa-core/utils/getDefaultEntryPointContract.md

 # getDefaultEntryPointContract

-Utility method that returns the default EntryPoint contrafct address for a given chain
+Utility method that returns the default EntryPoint contract address for a given chain

 ## Usage